 Ann Arbor Halloween Events

-Of course Trick or Treating in the evening isn’t the only event on Halloween.?9:00am-4:00pm Downtown Dexter Trick or Treat at Monument Park
+Of course Trick or Treating in the evening isn’t the only event on Halloween – especially since Halloween is on the weekend this year.🎃11:00am-4:00pm Halloween Spooktacular at Blast Corn Maze

 For Halloween events throughout October, don’t miss our Washtenaw County Halloween Happenings.